Summary

 Digging Deeper

-Being based in silicon valley OkTY had a great fix on what brought the partners & brands value, but their confidence around user behaviour and expectations left more detail to be desired.
+Being so integrated in the startup scene allowed OKTY to have deep knowledge on what brought the partners & brands value, but their confidence around user reactions and expectations left more detail to be desired.
+As a result we decided it was valuable to perform additional targeted user research.

 Approach